 - And Many More!

 We serve clients in the areas of Kitchener, Waterloo, Cambridge, Guelph, Milton and Greater Toronto Area.
-We offer free initial consultation
+If you’re specifically in search of a Kitchener Criminal Lawyer, we invite you to take advantage of our free initial consultation.

 A Domestic Assault is an Assault that takes place within the context of a domestic relationship.
 An Assault, as defined under s.
 265 of the Criminal Code of Canada, generally speaking involves intentional physical contact with another person, to which the other person does not consent.
 A Domestic Assault is considered a more aggravating form of Assault, as setout in s.718.2(a)(ii) of the Criminal Code of Canada.